-Using AI-based Voice Intelligence to coach agents can help.
+Using AI-based voice insights to coach agents can help.
 Here are some practical, ROI-driving use cases to consider.

-To understand where coaching falls short in contact centers, you need to consider the coaching challenges each role on the team faces without Voice Intelligence, including agents, supervisors, and QA managers.
+To understand where coaching falls short in contact centers, you need to consider the coaching challenges each role on the team faces without contact center AI, including agents, supervisors, and QA managers.

 This also means that the way agents are evaluated isn’t always fair or relevant.
 As a supervisor or QA Manager, how can I get an accurate representation of your performance if I’m only monitoring a few of your calls each month?